IBM/docling-graph/README.md

 [![License MIT](https://img.shields.io/github/license/ayoub-ibm/docling-graph)](https://opensource.org/licenses/MIT)
 [![LF AI & Data](https://img.shields.io/badge/LF%20AI%20%26%20Data-003778?logo=linuxfoundation&logoColor=fff&color=0094ff&labelColor=003778)](https://lfaidata.foundation/projects/)

 Docling-Graph converts documents into validated **Pydantic** objects and then into a **directed knowledge graph**, with exports to CSV or Cypher and both static and interactive visualizations.

+This transformation of unstructured documents into validated knowledge graphs with precise semantic relationships—essential for complex domains like **chemistry, finance, and physics** where AI systems must understand exact entity connections (e.g., chemical compounds and their reactions, financial instruments and their dependencies, physical properties and their measurements) rather than approximate text vectors, **enabling explainable reasoning over technical document collections**.

 The toolkit supports two extraction families: **local VLM** via Docling and **LLM-based extraction** via local (vLLM, Ollama) or API providers (Mistral, OpenAI, Gemini), all orchestrated by a flexible, config-driven pipeline.